Overview

 Total Tax

 The total_tax is the total amount of VAT calculated on the subtotal.
+Calculation:- VAT is calculated on the subtotal for each applicable tax rate

 - Multiple tax rates are grouped and calculated separately